Hamiltonian quantization of solitons in the $\phi^4_{1+1}$ quantum field theory: Introduction

 \section{Introduction}

-We study of the interaction of a scalar quantum field $\phi $ with a fixed (external) electromagnetic field $A^{ext}_\mu dx^\mu$ in two dimensional space-time.
+We study the interaction of a scalar quantum field $\phi $ with a fixed (external) electromagnetic field with potential $\A_\mu dx^\mu$ in two dimensional space-time.
 The dynamics is determined by the action functional

-The quartic interaction, a double well potential, supports the existence of solitons in the classical theory.
-The existence of the corresponding quantum theory can be proved by the methods of constructive quantum field theory.
-The aim is to analyze the dynamics of the soliton in this quantized theory as $g\to 0 $, which corresponds to a nonrelativistic limit for the soliton, which has mass which diverges as $g^{-2} $ in this limit.
-In this first paper attention is focused on the case $\lambda=0$.
-We develop the analytical framework for quantizing the theory, identify the appropriate degrees of freedom to describe the soliton and the $g\to 0 $ limiting dynamics and provide an interpretation and proof of the Dashen-Hasslacher-Neveu semiclassical mass correction formula from \cite{Dashen}, see \eqref{suml}-\eqref{cba}.
-We refer to \cite{MR0503137} and \cite{cole}*{Chapter 6} for a general physical discussion of quantum solitons and \cite{MR887102}*{\S 23.8} for a review of mathematical work on solitons in the context of constructive field theory, and in particular to \cite{MR0496006} for bounds on the soliton mass. \paragraph{Classical Theory.} The Hamiltonian is the functional
+Observe that (modulo boundary terms) the electromagnetic coupling is via the topological current \(J^\mu_{top}=\epsilon^{\mu\nu}\partial_\nu\phi \) which is conserved via the identity \(\partial_\mu J^\mu_{top}=\epsilon^{\mu\nu}\partial_\nu\partial_\mu\phi\equiv 0\).
+The associated topological charge \(\int_{-\infty}^{+\infty} J^0_{top}\,dx=\int_{-\infty}^{+\infty}\partial_x\phi\,dx\) ensures existence of solitons for appropriate nonlinear potentials, as we recall below.
+In particular the quartic interaction with a double well potential, under consideration in this paper, supports the existence of solitons in the classical theory.
+The existence of the corresponding quantum theory can be proved by the Hamiltonian methods of constructive quantum field theory, together with Kato's theory for evolution operators generated by time-dependent Hamiltonians to incorporate the electromagnetic field.
+The aim is to analyze the dynamics of the soliton in this quantized theory as ${g\downarrow 0} $, which corresponds to a nonrelativistic limit for the soliton, which has mass which diverges as $g^{-2} $ in this limit.
+We develop the analytical framework for quantizing the theory, identify the appropriate degrees of freedom to describe the soliton, allowing \begin{itemize} \item a precise interpretation of the Dashen-Hasslacher-Neveu semiclassical mass correction formula (from \cite{Dashen}) in terms of a unitary equivalence between the second quantized Hamiltonians obtained via two different representations of the Heisenberg relations, see \eqref{suml}-\eqref{cba}; \item the statement and proof of the main theorem, which gives an explicit description of the \(g\to 0+\) limiting soliton dynamics induced by an external electromagnetic field, see Theorem \ref{main}.
+This represents an extension to quantum field theory of modulation theory for solitary waves in classical field theory, as developed in \cite {MR0783974} for nonlinear Schr\"odinger equations and \cite{MR1186038,MR1810509} for relativistic theories. \end{itemize} We refer to \cite{MR0503137} and \cite{cole}*{Chapter 6} for a general physical discussion of quantum solitons, and in particular in \S 4 of the latter reference draw attention to the discussion of the limit \(g\to 0+\) which is both a semiclassical and a nonrelativistic limit for the soliton; also see \cite{MR887102}*{\S 23.8} for a review of mathematical work on solitons in the context of constructive field theory, and in particular to \cite{MR0496006} for bounds on the soliton mass. \paragraph{Classical Theory.} In this first section of the paper attention is focused on the case of zero electric field (or $\lambda=0$).
+We work with the Euler-Lagrange equations for the action \(S_\lambda|_{\lambda=0}\) in Hamiltonian form: the Hamiltonian is the functional

 The potential function \(\cU \) is the double-well potential

 The parameters \(m,g \) are assumed to be positive numbers.
 The functional is well-defined as a non-negative number, possibly equal to \(+\infty\), on pairs \(({\phi,\pi})\in H^1_{loc}\times L^2_{loc}\); the pairs for which \(H({\phi,\pi})<\infty\) are the finite energy configurations.
 The two classical vacua are \(\pm\Phi_0 \), where \(\Phi_0=m/g \).
 Clearly the constant configuration \((\phi,\pi)=(\Phi_0,0) \) minimizes the value of the Hamiltonian energy functional amongst all finite energy configurations which satisfy